 Biography

-Rydal Hanbury studied in Hertfordshire, winning the University Award in 1999 and 2004.
-She completed The Drawing Year at The Royal Drawing School in 2008.
-During that year she won first prize in ‘Hung, Drawn and Quartered’ Competition, which saw her drawing converted into a 75ft hoarding covering part of the Tower of London, for a three-year restoration project.
+Rydal studied in Hertfordshire, receiving the University Award in 1999 and 2004 before completing The Drawing Year at the Royal Drawing School in 2008.
+During that year, she won first prize in the Hung, Drawn and Quartered competition, with her drawing enlarged to a 75-foot hoarding at the Tower of London during its restoration.

 Education